mohammad-a-hossain/mernblog-practice/README.md

 16. unauthenticate middleweare setup
 - making a unauthenticate middlewear in middlewear folder
 - set unauthenticate for set is not logged in will redirect
+17. set enviornment
+- set secret key hide from member using processDotEnv
+- set DB_Admin in server.js
+- install 3rd party module dotEnv
+- should use form the top of app and make a root file .env to set all environment
+- make defaul.env for another env file to use
+18. configuration set up
+- make a config file in config folder
+- to set if the app on development mood or production mood make a logic in server.js file
+- install npm config package
+- making a defaul.json file in config folder